Cryptocurrency Tax and Frequently Asked Questions

 Example 3: Cost calculation for tax payment in case of loss

 From the example in point 1.2, when Mr.A uses the moving average cost method for his cost calculation, Mr.A will have total income from selling X and Y tokens = -50 + 0 = -50 THB.
-This means that Mr.A actually loses from his crypto investment that year.
+This means that Mr.A loses from his crypto investment that year.

 As a result, Mr.A is not required to file taxes for that tax year since he does not earn from his crypto investment that year.